What is the Common Curriculum, and why do I have to take core courses?

 Yes.
 You must have at least a 2.0 GPA in both your major courses and all your coursework combined.

 What should I do if I have any other questions?

-See Lyse Herrera in Miller 306 or your faculty advisor, and they will gladly discuss them with you.
+See Melissa Ridley in Miller 306 or your faculty advisor, and they will gladly discuss them with you.
 Whether it be about a current class, a change in major or information about study abroad, please come in and let’s talk!